 Treatment for

-CranioSacral Therapy (CST) can help individuals with autoimmune issues by addressing imbalances in the CranioSacral System, promoting relaxation, and reducing stress that contributes to autoimmune symptoms.
-By gently releasing restrictions in the CranioSacral system and surrounding tissues, CST can help improve overall body function and support the immune system.
+CranioSacral Therapy (CST) can help individuals with autoimmune issues by addressing imbalances in the CranioSacral System, promoting relaxation, and reducing stress that can contribute to autoimmune symptoms.
+By gently releasing restrictions in the CranioSacral system and surrounding tissues, CST helps improve overall body function and supports the immune system.

-Ways That CranioSacral Therapy Can Help With AutoImmune Issues:
+Ways That CranioSacral Therapy Can Help With AutoImmune Health:

 Address Underlying Imbalances: